TinghaoHUANG/Adaptopolis-demo/docs/Adaptopolis_GDD.md

 Facilities may boost each other when adjacent:

-Two green infrastructures → +10% defense bonus.
+Two green infrastructures → +10% Resilience bonus.

 Green Roof above building → +income bonus.

-Grey + Green combination → improved overall defense efficiency.
+Grey + Green combination → improved overall Resilience efficiency.

 This encourages players to think spatially rather than stacking.